-Non-Base fees that would not be included in the rate, would include, field trips, personal care items (bottles, formula, diapers, sunscreen, etc.)
+Non-Base fees that would not be included in the rate, would include, over 9-hour charge, field trips, personal care items (bottles, formula, diapers, sunscreen, etc.)

-FULL DAY consists of 5-9 hours of care
+FULL DAY consists of 5-9 hours of care HALF DAY consists of less than 4 1/2 hours

-HALF DAY consists of less than 4 1/2 hours
+All fees are to be paid in advance of care received- Generations Day Care accepts on-line payments, cheques, and e-transfers.

-All fees are to be paid in advance of care received- on-line payments or cheques to Generations Day Care are accepted.
 NO CASH ACCEPTED AT ANY SITE